 Director, Center for Stem Cell and Translational Immunotherapy, Brigham and Women's Hospital

 The Shah lab seeks to develop and test novel, targeted, cell-based therapies for brain cancers.

 Successful treatment of brain tumors remains one of the greatest challenges in oncology.
-The recognition that different stem cell types, including neural stem cells (NSCs) can integrate appropriately throughout the mammalian brain following transplantation has unveiled new possibilities for their use in neural transplantation.
-Our laboratory has shown that different stem cell types home to sites of cerebral pathology and thus can be armed with therapeutic transgenes, a strategy that can be used to inhibit tumor growth by targeting angiogenesis or selectively inducing apoptosis in proliferating tumor cells in the brain.
+The recognition that different cell types that have therapeutic potential, can integrate appropriately throughout the mammalian brain following transplantation has unveiled new possibilities for their use in transplantation.
+Our laboratory has shown that different stem cells and cancer cells are home to sites of cerebral pathology and thus can be armed with therapeutic proteins and oncolytic viruses, a strategy that can be used to target tumor cells and immune cells in the tumor microenvironment (TME).